 How does contingent collision coverage work?

 Our contingent collision coverage is designed to cover physical damage to your vehicle resulting from an accident as long as you have obtained collision coverage on your personal automobile policy.
-The policy has a $2,500 deductible and a $50,000 maximum for physical damage to your vehicle.
-Like any driver’s personal auto policy, this policy is designed to step in regardless of whether or not you’re at fault.
+The contingent collision coverage will apply up to the actual cash value of your vehicle or cost of repair, whichever is less.
+The policy has a $2,500 deductible.
+Like any driver's personal auto policy, this policy is designed to step in regardless of whether or not you're at fault.

 How does contingent comprehensive coverage work?

 Similar to our contingent collision coverage, our contingent comprehensive coverage is designed to cover physical damage to your vehicle resulting from a non-collision event (for example a fire, vandalism, a natural disaster, etc.) as long as you have obtained comprehensive coverage on your personal automobile policy.
-The policy has a $2,500 deductible and a $50,000 maximum for physical damage to your vehicle.
-Like any driver’s personal auto policy, this policy is designed to step in regardless of whether or not you’re at fault.
+The contingent comprehensive coverage will apply up to the actual cash value of your vehicle or cost of repair, whichever is less.
+The policy has a $2,500 deductible.
+Like any driver's personal auto policy, this policy is designed to step in regardless of whether or not you're at fault.

 What does UM/UIM mean and how does this coverage work?